One of the mysteries of the universe (well, sorta) was answered for me by my least favorite authority.

-My position has been that current monthly income is the only part of the means test calculation that was determined by looking backward.
+My position has always been that current monthly income is the only part of the means test calculation that was determined by looking backward.

 By statute, Congress defined “current monthly income” to be backward looking.
 (Conclude what you will about Congress.)